The Cubic Vortical Whitham Equation: Introduction

-is a model for the evolution of small-amplitude long waves on a shallow fluid with a horizontal, impermeable bed.
-The KdV equation is one of the most well-known nonlinear partial differential equations (PDEs).
+This is one of the most well-known nonlinear partial differential equations (PDEs).
 It has been extensively studied both mathematically, see for example \cite{miles,Whithambook,AS,LannesBook}, and experimentally, see for example \cite{russell,zabusky,h,hs}).

-The KdV equation only reproduces the linear phase velocity of the water wave problem in the long-wave limit.
+The KdV equation only reproduces the linear phase velocity of the water-wave problem in the long-wave limit.
 In order to address this deficiency, Whitham~\cite{Whitham,Whithambook} proposed the nonlocal equation that now bears his name

 where $K$ is the Fourier multiplier defined by